jonasbn/perl-task-date-holidays/README.md

 # DESCRIPTION

-THis distribution is intended to provide an easy way to install all of the Date::Holidays::\* distributions.
+This distribution is intended to provide an easy way to install all of the Date::Holidays::\* distributions.

 Bundling these makes it easier for me, in the work related to maintaining [Date::Holidays](https://metacpan.org/pod/Date%3A%3AHolidays).